jboesen/jboesen/README.md

 - 👋 Hi, my name is John Boesen
-- 👀 I’m interested in Deep RL and interpretability, quantitative analysis, and data visualization
+- 👀 I’m interested in Deep RL and interpretability, quantitative finance, and data visualization
 - 🌱 I’m currently learning about transformers, interpretability, and deep learning
 - 💞️ I’m looking to collaborate on replicating papers in this space
 - 📫 Shoot me an email at jmboesen@college.harvard.edu!